vita-epfl/s-attack/scene-attack/README.md

 ```

 ## Finetuning model
-In order to finetune the original LaneGCN model using our synthesized scenarios, you should firstly download the train an validation synthesized data from [here](https://drive.google.com/file/d/1X97vxcC5vEhLXtb0HBvSkRlAHntDc_nj/view?usp=sharing).
+In order to finetune the original LaneGCN model using our synthesized scenarios, firstly download the train an validation synthesized data from [here](https://drive.google.com/file/d/1X97vxcC5vEhLXtb0HBvSkRlAHntDc_nj/view?usp=sharing).
 You should extract this zip file and then update `syn_data_train_path` and `syn_data_val_path` in config file.
 Finally, run `finetune.py` to train the original LaneGCN model using the synthesized data.

 ## Real-World Searching
 Fortunately, the data needed for this part is small and is uploaded to git, so by cloning the repository you should have no problem retrieving real-world scenarios.